Pralhad-chapagain/Artifact-Resilient-EEG-system-for-Hand-Motor-Imagery-Classification/README.md

 2. Preprocessing
 3. Quality Check
 4. Visualization
+5. Feature Extraction

    Dataset are directly loaded from the mne and selected first 5 subject among 109 for computational constraint and generalization.
 Each subject has 14 different run, among them 4,8 and 12 are for motor imagery left and right hand movement so these 3 runs are choosen.
    In preprocessing, First checks for the Missingness, High amplitude artifacts, EMG artifacts, Outlier, Duplicates and class imbalance and after that try to resolve these issues.
-   Before and After preprocessing results are plotted for the qua;ity check and visulization.
+   Before and After preprocessing results are plotted for the quality check and visulization.
+After Preprocessing, Feature extraction is done to calculate the important temporal, spectral and spatial features.

 This project uses:
 1. Python 3.12.7